cedric-cnam/LDPC-FPGA/README.md

 ## 📜 License

-This project is licensed under the GNU GPL v3 (or later).
+This project is licensed under the GNU GPL v3.
 See the [LICENSE](LICENSE) file for details.

 ---